abhishek8908/selenium-drivers-download-plugin/README.md

 # Quickstart
-Add the following to your POM file.
+Add the following plugin to your POM file.

             <plugin>
                 <groupId>com.github.abhishek8908</groupId>